A REVIEW OF KIM, MY BELOVED BY JENS EISENHARDT

-A review of Kim, Min Elskede by Jens Eisenhardt, Valby, Denmark, 1981, translated from the Danish by Stephen Foster as Kim, My Beloved, Acolyte Press, Amsterdam, 1988.
+Kim, Min Elskede by Jens Eisenhardt was published by Borgen of Copenhagen in 1981 and translated from the original Danish by Stephen Foster as Kim, My Beloved, published by the Acolyte Press of Amsterdam in 1988.

 Love of one's love ***